queens.utils package#

 The Effective Sample Size (ESS) is a measure used to assess the quality of a set of weights by indicating how many independent samples would be required to achieve the same level of information as the current weighted samples.
 This is computed using the exp-log trick to improve numerical stability.

-weights – An array of weights, typically representing the importance weights of samples in a weighted sampling scheme.
+weights (ndarray) – An array of weights, typically representing the importance weights of samples in a weighted sampling scheme.

 The Effective Sample Size (ESS)